 Existing State Points of Taxation Refiners and Importers Prime Suppliers Consistency among states and implications Significant differences in how states define the point of regulation.
-Unclear whether this would cause problems in a multi- state program.
+Unclear whether this would cause problems in a multistate program.
 This would be a consistent regional approach to defining the point of regulation.
 Some states may not have any entities captured under this definition.
 States follow a consistent approach.
 Complexity of the system High.
 Many entities would be involved, and there would be significant differences among states in the point of regulation.
 Unclear.
 This may involve the fewest number of entities, and may cover the most sophisticated entities, but it would require an additional system to address the fuels sold to wholesalers in the region then exported out of the region in order to prevent double counting.
 Potentially low.
 This would balance trying to focus on larger, more upstream entities with a consistent approach taken by each state.
-Ability to cover fuels in addition to motor gasoline and on-road diesel Very low.
-Not all states in the region tax fuels other than motor gasoline or onroad diesel.
+Difficulty of covering fuels in addition to motor gasoline and on-road diesel High.
+Not all states in the region tax fuels other than motor gasoline or on-road diesel.
 Depends on which fuel.
-High for jet fuel, lower for natural gas.
-High for fuels reported on EIA-782C, including jet fuel.
-Very low for natural gas.

-Existing State Points of Taxation Refiners and Importers Prime Suppliers Implications for scaling If this model could be made to work despite inconsistent state points of regulation, then it should scale well since all states have a state gas and diesel tax reporting system.
-That said, it would capture thousands of entities nationwide This model might be easiest to scale if it was applied nationwide, since it could apply only to refiners and importers into the nation, capturing the fewest, most sophisticated entities.
+Low for jet fuel, higher for natural gas.
+Low for fuels reported on EIA-782C, including jet fuel.
+Very high for natural gas without an added reporting requirement.
+Implications for scaling If this model could be made to work despite inconsistent state points of regulation, then it should scale well since all states have a state gas and diesel tax reporting system.
+That said, it would capture thousands of entities nationwide.
+This model might be easiest to scale if it was applied nationwide, since it could apply only to refiners and importers into the nation, capturing the fewest, most sophisticated entities.
 This model might be the easiest to scale with regards to adding other states to the program, as it would be a consistent approach for each state.
-Implications for de- linking Potentially easy, once inconsistencies between types of reporting entities are overcome.
-Potentially difficult, because it changes the regional boundaries.
-Potentially easy because the definition of Prime Supplier is state-based.
-Ability to track life cycle emissions Low.
-Because this point of regulation includes a greater number of distributors that are lower in the supply chain, many of these distributors have relatively little ability to track the sourcing of fuel components for finished fuel products.
-High.
-Because they are by definition at the upper ends of the supply chain, refiners and importers are most able to track the sourcing of fuel components (including biofuel type and crude oil source).
-Intermediate.
-Some of entities regulated under this approach would be majors with the ability to track the sourcing of fuel components; others will be large distributors with relatively little visibility up the supply chain.
-Implications for linking with other programs More work would need to be done to understand what the implications might be of having different points of regulation for linking with other programs.
-Quebec and California have slightly different points of regulation, but fuels do not pass from one jurisdiction to the next.
-Quebec's point of regulation is similar to a Prime Supplier model, in that the regulated entity can be a refiner or importer of fuel to be used in Quebec.
+Implications for de- linking Potentially easy to de-link, once inconsistencies between types of reporting entities are overcome.
+Potentially difficult to de-link, because it changes the regional boundaries.
+Potentially easy to de-link because the definition of Prime Supplier is state-based.
+Difficulty of tracking life cycle emissions High.
+Because this point of regulation includes a greater number of distributors that are Low.
+Because they are by definition at the upper ends of the supply chain, refiners and Intermediate.
+Some of entities regulated under this approach would be majors with the ability to track the sourcing of